How to manage and calculate your cost of sales

 - Always look for improved efficiencies in the production process.

 - Encourage staff to be more efficient and mindful of waste.

-Now that you have a better understanding of your cost of sales, you can calculate your own cost of sales to make more informed, data-driven decisions about your business.
+Now that you have a better understanding of how to calculate your cost of sales, you can make more informed, data-driven decisions about your business.

 To recap, here’s what you must consider when calculating your COS: